Here’s a very simple and familiar way to implement errors in your JSON API without wracking your brain too hard, in two steps:

 { "name": "Error", "message": "Invalid request" }

-property is the name of your error and looks like a class name, eg.
+The name property is the name of your error and looks like a class name, eg.

-is a human-readable string
+Error, RangeError or TypeError and message is a human-readable string

 describing the error.
 This convention matches what JavaScript